 If Germany has a reputation for producing more than its fair share of top-class goalkeepers, Schalke is the country's sweetspot, with the likes of Manuel Neuer, Jens Lehmann, Oliver Reck and Frank Rost all forged in the Royal Blues' talent mine.
-And in Alexander Nübel, they now appear to have unearthed another gem.
+And in current No.1 and captain Alexander Nübel, they appear to have unearthed another gem.

-bundesliga.com has taken a closer look at the next man filling Neuer's gloves in Gelsenkirchen…
+bundesliga.com takes a closer look at the next man filling Neuer's gloves in Gelsenkirchen…

-Former coach Domenico Tedesco sprung a surprise at the start of the second half of the season by naming Nübel in his side to face Wolfsburg, leaving club captain Fährmann on the bench.
-The Paderborn native has only missed two games since through suspension, keeping three potentially priceless clean sheets and saving a Bundesliga penalty at the fourth attempt in a game against Nuremberg for a Schalke side fighting for their Bundesliga lives towards the foot of the table.
+Former Schalke coach Domenico Tedesco sprung a surprise at the start of the second half of last season by naming Nübel in his side to face Wolfsburg, leaving club captain Ralf Fährmann on the bench.
+The Paderborn native impressed in a 2-1 win, and went on to keep four clean sheets in a further 12 top-flight outings, cementing his position as Royal Blues No.1.
+With Fährmann moving on, Nübel was named Schalke skipper by new boss David Wagner in summer 2019.

 Plays a bit like: Manuel Neuer